PetteriAimonen/focus-stack/docs/focus-stack.md

     Only align the image stack and exit.
 Useful for further processing of the aligned images with external tools.

+  * `--align-keep-size`:
+    Keep original image size by not cropping alignment borders.
+The wavelet processing borders still get cropped, unlike with --nocrop.

 ### Image merge options

 * `--consistency`=level: